franciscop/franciscop.github.io/blog/running-php-in-javascript/readme.md

 Tips to make the demo better for [lack of documentation](https://documentation.agency/):

+- Use [backticks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as the first argument of `php()` to allow for any quote type and multi line.
+- Provide a second argument as a plain object like `{ hello: 'world' }` to define the variable `$hello` with the value `"world"` inside the PHP code.
+- If you want to run it with express use `{ _GET: req.query, _POST: req.body }` as the second argument (do *not* do it, specially on a live server).
 - I am running `eval()` against your code.
 The php() function is basically running `eval()` internally.
 Do I get a "Go to Jail card" for basically doing `eval(eval(...))`?
-- Use [backticks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as the first argument of `php()` to allow for any quote type and multi line.
-- Provide a second argument as a plain object like `{ hello: 'world' }` to define the variable `$hello` with the value `"world"` inside PHP.

 ## Closures

 Yup, this sucks.
 Use it just as an example of things that should never happen.
-If you *really, really* need to use this, and want more features, feel free to throw me loads of money and I might consider talking you out of it or contact the relevant health authorities.
+If you *really, really* need to use this, and want more features, feel free to throw me loads of money and I might consider talking you out of it or contacting the relevant health authorities.

 Now that we have reached this point and seeing how many languages have AST generators, I ponder: can *any* language be transpiled to Javascript?
-[Should we do it?](https://www.youtube.com/watch?v=kY-pUxKQMUE) Webassembly is gonna eat JS so we might just give it a try!
+[Should we do it?](https://www.youtube.com/watch?v=kY-pUxKQMUE) Webassembly is going to eat JS so we might just give it a try!

 If you hate PHP, or Javascript, and you *really* want to let me and others know<a title="You want to feel like you belong, but spreading hate on PHP won't change the fact that no one really likes you...">\*</a> feel free to comment on Hacker News: